eng470-s23/jamieoconnell/project-log.md

 ---
 # week 8
 ## notes

+Acknowledgment
+- Professor Burkert for helping me brainstorm this project and helping me get through brain freezes when I felt stuck with the project
+- The library for giving me data to look into
+- All ENG 470 students and faculty from the 2022 research project
-- Giving acknowledgment to the founders of Beyond Toxics (Mary O’Brien, Anita Johnson, Michael Carrigan, Steve Johnson & others ) who I have gathered a lot of information from.
+- The founders of Beyond Toxics (Mary O’Brien, Anita Johnson, Michael Carrigan, Steve Johnson & others ) who I have gathered a lot of information from.
 And are the starters of the Beyond Toxics Volunteers that have impacted the project

+HARMFUL CONTENT STATEMENT
+Acknowledging that this project is based on and doing research on Kalapuyla land.
+Acknowledging that this subject and issue has impacted a lot of families and paying tribute to those that have been seriously impacted by this issue.

+License
+- All, if not most of the photos that I am using in my timeline are copyrighted to Beyond Toxics so I will have to credit them in my github.
+- I am giving access to anyone to use my entire project without being copyrighted or having to get access from me.
+Anything that is no copyrighted and accessible to use I will have no requirment but if someone wants to use something from my timeline that is copyrighted, they must access the owners of the copyright which I will have listed.

 ---
 # week 9